![]() |

 It was decided to cancel the planned shuttle trip from Saddlebag Lake down through Lundy Canyon, partly because the steepest portion of the trail consists of a route across a constantly moving and therefore dangerous talus slope.
 The Mono Pass trailhead, being just a few miles away, provides a good alternative for today's outing.
 Despite an ongoing sore-foot problem, I will hike with my friends at least part of the way.

 The trailhead parking lot is full to overflowing, as the Yosemite high-country is a busy place today.
 The temperature is a perfect 60° at 10 a.m.
-A walk through Dana Meadows is shady and mellow; this stock-suitable route has no rough spots whatever.
+The walk through Dana Meadows is shady and mellow; this stock-suitable route has no rough spots whatever.
 Dominating the skyline to the west is Mammoth Peak.

 Interesting bugs on the Cinquefoil